HOW DO WE RISE ABOVE BITTERNESS IN OUR LIVES?

 Absalom amasses a great army and leads the march to battle against David and his men.
 When news reaches David, he and his army retreat across the Jordan.
 In the Forest of Ephraim, the two sides meet.
 David commands his men…

 “Be gentle with the young man Absalom for my sake.” – 2 Samuel 18:5

 The army of David is victorious, routing the men of Israel at a great loss of 20,000 men.
 Perhaps the greatest loss to David is Absalom who is killed that day.
 Evidence that the king’s forgiveness is complete is seen in his mourning for the loss of his son.

 “O Absalom, my son, my son!” – 2 Samuel 19:4

-David’s heart is right in the eyes of the Lord.
-He finds favor with God and is restored to his throne.
+David’s heart is found to be right in the eyes of the Lord.
+He receives favor from God and is restored to his throne.
 David is honored to return to the City of David and reign once again as king over all Israel.

 How can we, like David, rise above bitterness in our own lives?

-- Lean on God and trust that His way is best – Trust Him in the difficult times.
-Believe that He has your highest good in store and follow His leading.
+Trust Him in the difficult times.
+Believe that He has your highest good in store and follow His leadings.
 Open your heart to God’s love.
 Embrace His peace and joy for your life.
 Allow Him to comfort, cleanse and heal you.
 Above all, always keep your Savior in view… your hope, your treasure, your prize.